jvsr1/xtract_submission/README.md

 # Xtract Submission Template

-Creating an extractor with Xtract compability is easy -- there are only a few requirements.
+Creating an metadata extractor with Xtract compability is easy -- there are only a few requirements.

 ## Requirements
 - Must be compatible with both Docker and Singularity containers